-- Was a Texas resident at the time of entry into the armed forces of the United States. - Served at least 181 consecutive days of active military duty (calculated as the sum items in 12(c) and 12(d) on Member 4 copy of the DD214) not including training days. - Received an honorable discharge, a general discharge under honorable conditions, or an honorable release from active duty. - Has resided in Texas for at least 12 months or otherwise meets the state requirements for being considered a resident of Texas at the time of enrollment at UHCL. - Has attempted fewer than 150 credit hours of college courses since fall of 1995 using the Hazlewood exemption. - Is not in default on any educational loans made or guaranteed by the Federal Government or the State of Texas. - All recipients must complete a statewide application for Hazlewood exemption from Texas Higher Education Coordination Board before the census date of each semester.
+- Was a Texas resident at the time of entry into the armed forces of the United States. - Served at least 181 consecutive days of active military duty (calculated as the sum items in 12(c) and 12(d) on Member 4 copy of the DD214) not including training days. - Received an honorable discharge, a general discharge under honorable conditions, or an honorable release from active duty. - Has resided in Texas for at least 12 months or otherwise meets the state requirements for being considered a resident of Texas at the time of enrollment at UHCL. - Has attempted fewer than 150 credit hours of college courses since fall 1995 using the Hazlewood exemption. - Is not in default on any educational loans made or guaranteed by the State of Texas. - Completes a required statewide application for Hazlewood exemption from Texas Higher Education Coordination Board before the census date of each semester.

 Hazlewood benefits are not transferred from one state university to another.
-Veterans must reapply and provide UHCL with all necessary documents, including a completed Hazlewood Application (available at www.uhcl.edu/finaid under Online Forms and Services), a DD-214 (Honorable discharge, Home of Record, and six months of service must appear on DD-214) and a letter from VARO stating all VA Benefits have been exhausted (unless the veteran has been out of the military for more than ten years).
+Veterans must reapply and provide UHCL with all necessary documents, including a completed Hazlewood Application (available at www.uhcl.edu/finaid under Online Forms and Services), a DD-214 (Honorable discharge, Home of Record, and six months of service must appear on DD-214) and a letter from VA stating all VA Benefits have been exhausted (unless the veteran has been out of the military for more than 10 years).